Residential Life Policies

 Room and roommate changes will typically be permitted only during designated periods.
-Unauthorized room changes will result in an immediate $100.00 fine and possible disciplinary action.
+Room change requests are only considered as space is available and are processed on a first come first serve basis.
+The first room change will result in a $25 processing fee.
+All subsequent requests will be $50.
 A student who wants to change rooms should follow these guidelines:

 1. Room Change Request Forms which can be found at the Residential Life Office must be completed and signed by all students involved in the room change.

-2. All students involved must check out properly with their Community Advisor and a room inspection will be completed during the change process.
+2. All students involved must check out properly and a room inspection will be completed during the change process.
 Students will be held responsible for damages not noted on their original Room Condition Report (RCR).

 3. Key Exchange must take place in the Residential Life Office.

 Room and/or roommate changes that do not follow this procedure are considered unauthorized room changes and all students involved in the change are subject to an immediate $100.00 fine at the time the unauthorized room change is confirmed.
 Forcing, or attempting to force, resident students to move out of a room, suite or apartment is prohibited and may result in disciplinary action against the student.

 RCRs will be completed by Residential Life Staff prior to move-in.
 Upon move-in, students will be informed to check their email for a Damage Log Report.
 Students can fill this form out to report any damages or issues with their rooms or furniture and email it back to firstname.lastname@example.org.
 If access to email is limited or the electronic copy is not accessible, paper copies will be available at the Residential Life Office located in the Village Apartments (Building 1).
 It is the student's responsibility to ensure that All Room Damage Reports are submitted within 7 days of moving into the room.
 All undocumented damages can be assessed for charges upon move-out.